aasish-bodapati/ai-companion-v2/docs/backend_testing_plan.md

 - `httpx.AsyncClient` for async HTTP calls
 - `factory_boy` for test data
 - `freezegun` for time control
-- `respx` for mocking Together AI API calls
+- `respx` for mocking OpenRouter API calls

 **Database in tests:**
 - **Primary:** PostgreSQL (via Docker or testcontainers)
 - Alembic migrations applied in test setup
-- Mock Together AI responses in tests (no live calls in CI)
+- Mock OpenRouter responses in tests (no live calls in CI)

 ---